fcrespel/sagdevops-containers/README.md

-# SoftwareAG containers
+# SoftwareAG containers (using Command Central)

 This repository contains templates to build containers for some **SoftwareAG webMethods** products:
 - Asset Build Environment
 - API Gateway
 - Broker
 - Command Central
+- Database Component Configurator
 - Integration Server
 - Microservices Runtime
 - My webMethods Server
 - Terracotta BigMemory Max
 - Universal Messaging

-It is inspired by the general layout and samples provided in the [SoftwareAG/sagdevops-templates](https://github.com/SoftwareAG/sagdevops-templates) repository, cleaned and simplified.
+It uses **Command Central** templates and is inspired by the general layout and samples provided in the [SoftwareAG/sagdevops-templates](https://github.com/SoftwareAG/sagdevops-templates) repository, cleaned and simplified.
 Container images aim to be **production-ready** as much as possible, or to be used as stable base images to build upon.
-At this time, they have only been tested with the webMethods 10.5, 10.7 and 10.11 releases.
+At this time, they have only been tested with the webMethods 10.5, 10.7, 10.11 and 10.15 releases.

+An alternate approach to building container images using the **SoftwareAG Installer** is also available in the [fcrespel/saginstaller-containers](https://github.com/fcrespel/saginstaller-containers) repository.

 These tools are provided as-is and without warranty or support.
 They do not constitute part of the Software AG product suite, and are not endorsed by SoftwareAG.
 Users are free to use, fork and modify them, subject to the license agreement.
+For official containers, see https://containers.softwareag.com.

 ## Prerequisites